 - Clicking or popping when opening or closing jaw

 During a consultation or routine dental care, Dr. Blaylock will look for signs of TMJ such as worn or damaged teeth.
 If you are experiencing frequent headaches or any of the above symptoms, mention them to Dr. Blaylock during your visit to his Durham dentist office.
 Prompt treatment can prevent possible tooth damage.

-As a conservative option, Dr. Blaylock often recommends the use of a bite guard or dental splint to alleviate specific symptoms of TMJ disorder.
-A mouth guard or splint is often a first step, used early in treatment and not needed as a long term solution.
+As a conservative option, your dentist in Durham, NC, will often recommend the use of a bite guard to alleviate TMJ disorder symptoms or a dental splint.
+A bite guard or splint is often the first step, used early in treatment and not needed as a long-term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction Therapy

 This process is a series of adjustments made to the teeth, which may include: